 What happens when you don’t take probiotics with antibiotics?

 Antibiotics play an essential role in modern medicine.
-And while they are sometimes absolutely vital, they can cause side effects that can pose certain risks for people’s health.
+And while they are sometimes absolutely vital, they can cause obvious side effects that can pose certain risks for people’s health.
 According to data reported by the Canadian Institute for Health Information in 20151, more than 25 million prescriptions for antibiotics were written in Canada.
 There is sometimes a tendency to overprescribe these drugs, and occasionally their use is not appropriate (like if you’re suffering from a cold).
-Consequently, this can hurt vulnerable patients as well as to increasing their antibiotic resistance.
+Consequently, this can hurt vulnerable patients in addition to increasing their antibiotic resistance.

 How do antibiotics work?

-Antibiotics are used to treat illnesses caused by bacteria, such as ear infections, sinus infections, strep throat and pneumonia.
-Where antibiotics aren’t effective is against viral infections.
+Antibiotics are used to treat illnesses caused by a bacteria infection, such as ear infections, sinus infections, strep throat, and pneumonia.
+Where antibiotics aren’t effective is against viral illnesses.

 One way antibiotics are classified is according to how they work.
-Some antibiotics have very targeted actions, while others are more broad-spectrum, destroying a wide range and types of bacteria.
+Some antibiotics have very targeted actions, while others are more broad-spectrum, destroying a wide range and types of bacteria, including beneficial bacteria.

-We now know usage of antibiotics has gastrointestinal repercussions and potential long-term implications on overall health, especially when you are taking antibiotics you don’t need.
+We now know using of antibiotics has gastrointestinal repercussions and potential long-term implications on overall health.
 Dysbiosis is typically at the root of these adverse issues.

-What we know about microbiota is that diversity and quality of bacteria are synonymous with good health.
-Prior to infection, someone with a healthy gut microbiome will benefit from its protective effect.
-Two of the main aspects associated with taking antibiotics are the decline in the variety of bacterial species and the presence of resistance genes.
+What we know about gut microbiota is that diversity and quality of bacteria are synonymous with good health.
+Before catching an infection that requires antibiotics, a person with a healthy and diverse microbiota will benefit from a protective effect.
+Two of the main aspects associated with taking antibiotics are the decline in the richness of bacterial species and the presence of resistance genes.
 4,5 This may persist for months or even years after a course of antibiotics.

-One in five people may experience adverse antibiotics effects.
+One in five people may experience adverse effects caused by antibiotics.
 Symptoms experienced are primarily gastrointestinal (diarrhea, abdominal pain, bloating, constipation).
-In the long term, studies have also made a connection between taking antibiotics and the potential risks of suffering metabolic conditions such as obesity and diabetes, and well as atopic diseases (asthma and allergies).3,6
+In the long term, studies have also made a connection between taking antibiotics and the potential risks of suffering metabolic conditions such as obesity, diabetes and immunological disorders (asthma and allergies).3,6

-Furthermore, higher levels of inflammatory molecules were identified in people with dysbiosis, and antibiotic use was associated with an increase in intestinal permeability.
+Further to this, higher levels of inflammatory molecules were identified in people with dysbiosis, and antibiotic use was associated with an increase in intestinal permeability, allowing these inflammatory molecules to enter the bloodstream.

 Given the multiple consequences of antibiotic use, how can we better protect ourselves when we have to take them?

-Should you take probiotics with antibiotics.
-Thankfully, many studies and articles are available discussing the importance of taking probiotics with antibiotics and continuing their use after the medication has been completed to limit this treatment’s undesirable effects.
-These probiotic bacteria won’t colonize the gut mucosa that was partly destroyed by the medication, but they will increase the efficiency of pathogenic bacterial eradication8 and will modulate the immune response, having an anti-inflammatory effect.
+So, can you take probiotics with antibiotics?
+Thankfully, taking probiotics is one of the steps how to restore gut health.
+Many studies and articles are available discussing the importance of taking the right types of probiotics with antibiotics and continuing their use after the medication has been completed to limit this treatment’s undesirable effects and help in microbiome restoration.
+These probiotic bacteria won’t colonize the gut mucosa that was partly destroyed by the medication, but they will increase the efficiency of pathogenic bacterial eradication8 and will support the immune response, having an anti-inflammatory effect.
 9

 How to take probiotics with antibiotics?

-Throughout your course of antibiotics, consume 1 to 2 drinkable Bio-K+ bottles or 1 to 2 Antibio capsules per day at least two to three hours away from your antibiotic.
-Continue with this dosage for five (5) days after completing the course of antibiotics then gradually reduce your daily consumption to ÂĽ of a bottle or one (1) daily care capsule capsule to maintain a balanced gut microbiome.
+Throughout your course of antibiotics, consume 1 to 2 drinkable Bio-K+ bottles or 1 to 2 Bio-K+ 50 billion capsules per day at least two- three hours away from your antibiotic.
+Continue with this dosage for five (5) days after completing the course of antibiotics then gradually reduce your daily consumption to ÂĽ of a bottle or one (1) 12.5 billion capsule to maintain healthy gut flora.

 If you have questions about microbiota and gut health, let us know in the comments below.
 Join our community for more healthy tips.
 To stock up on Bio-K+, click here.
 Contact us or follow us on Facebook and Instagram.